microchimerism/MCLA/README.md

 ### Setup of Shiny Server Environment

 To run the MCLA (in R or on a server), an R and Shiny Server environment must be set up previously.
-Specific installation instructions vary depending on the operating system used.
+Specific installation instructions vary depending on the operating system used — hence, we omit detailed guidelines here.
 However, many detailed installation guides can be found online.